 What happens when a Term Life Insurance Policy matures

 If you don’t take any action as the end of your term nears and you outlive your policy, all of the premiums you paid will have been for nothing (other than peace of mind, which does count for something).

 If you want to continue coverage, your other options, assuming your life insurance company will extend them to you, are to:

-- Let it expire and buy a new policy in its place (this can be a good choice if your current life insurance company isn’t offering you competitive options and rates)
+Finally, you have the option of letting your policy expire and then buying a new policy in its place.
+This can be a good choice if your current life insurance company isn’t offering you competitive options and rates.

 Who needs term life insurance

 Term life insurance can be a useful tool in financially planning for a certain season of life.
 You might get a 30-year policy when buying a home, a 20-year policy when you have a child, or a 10-year policy when starting a new business venture.
 The coverage gives you peace of mind knowing that if you die unexpectedly, you’ve protected the people who depend on you from money-related stress.

 Many people think that the primary purpose of term life insurance is to replace a deceased individual’s income.
 That is certainly one application of term life policies.

 But because the policy’s beneficiaries can use the payout however they want, the usefulness can extend well beyond income replacement.
 A business partner named as a beneficiary could use the death benefit to fund an interview process to replace their partner who died and hire a consultant in the meantime, for example.
 Or a family who lost a stay-at-home parent can use the funds to hire child care, supplement their meals, and more.

 Because term life insurance costs much less than permanent life insurance, it can be a budget-friendly option for putting financial safeguards in place for the people who depend on an individual’s income, abilities, or expertise.